microsoft/jupyter-Kqlmagic/README.md

 ## Load

-To load the Kqlmagic extension, run in a cell:
+To load the Kqlmagic extension, run in jupyter cell:
 `%reload_ext Kqlmagic`